awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

         };
             break;
       ```
-      This will set your specfic enviroment to USER_PASSWORD_AUTH.
+      This will set your specific environment to USER_PASSWORD_AUTH.

 ## Uninstall

-> __Important note:__ the stack deletion will not delete all the ressources to prevent accidental data loss.
+> __Important note:__ the stack deletion will not delete all the resources to prevent accidental data loss.
 Especially, the UserPool won't be deleted by a stack deletion.
 If you really want to delete the user pool do the Step2 after the Step1.

 ### Step 1 : stack deletion